In search for effective ads, U.S. TV operators mine viewer data

 TWO COMMERCIALS PER HOUR

-Technology to deliver customized ads is widely used online by companies such as Google and Facebook Inc, but is only now starting to get a foothold among TV providers.
+Technology to deliver customized ads is widely used online by companies such as Google and Facebook, but is only now starting to get a foothold among TV providers.

 In January, DirecTV allowed 40 of its advertisers, including Allstate and Volkswagen, use its addressable technology to send ads.

-DirecTV's agreements with the cable channels allow the satellite operator to intercept and replace an average of two minutes every hour with its own commercials on such heavily watched channels as Walt Disney Co's ESPN and AMC Networks Inc. It can beam addressable commercials for those advertisers to 12 million of its subscribers who have digital video recorders.
+DirecTV's agreements with the cable channels allow the satellite operator to intercept and replace an average of two minutes every hour with its own commercials on such heavily watched channels as Walt Disney Co's ESPN and AMC.
+It can beam addressable commercials for those advertisers to 12 million of its subscribers who have digital video recorders.

 DirecTV is on track to generate more than $60 million in revenue from those ads by year's end, according to a person familiar with the matter.
 That figure is up from zero a year ago and growing by a double-digit percentage.

 Starz saw a "huge lift" in sales, according to Ed Huguez, president of affiliate distribution at premium movie channel Starz.
-Sales jumped 49 percent among the targeted viewers compared with another group who were less likely to watch movies that Starz approached with a more general offer.
+Sales jumped 49 percent among the targeted viewers compared with another group who were less likely to watch movies and whom Starz pitched with a more general offer.

 "We have multiple offers based on who we know will get that commercial," Huguez said.
 "If you're going to spend tens of millions of dollars to promote and drive your business, you want those dollars to be spent on those who have the highest probability of buying."